How To Activate Your Creative Mindset By Getting In The Flow

 To Find Balance

 Refuse to battle the parts of your job you don’t like.
-Keep mindful during those times when you don’t like what you’re doing, this to keep yourself balanced.
+Keep mindful during those times when you don’t like what you’re doing, to keep yourself balanced.
 Remain mindful, then you won’t experience burnout.

 To Keep Focused

-Think and evaluate before taking on certain tasks that you don’t like or bores you, especially if the reward or pay is mediocre.
-What’s needed are time management skills, while needing to make progress with your most cherished goals,
+Think and evaluate before taking on certain tasks you don’t like or bores you, especially if the reward or pay is mediocre.

-Make sure that you replenish your energy by doing meditation or exercising, as what having low energy can contribute to is getting burnt out sooner, or becoming irritable.
+Make sure you replenish your energy by doing meditation or exercising, as what having low energy can contribute to is getting burnt out sooner, or becoming irritable.
 Do everything that you can to be the healthiest you can be.

 Keep reminding yourself what your alternatives are if self employed, such as going back to the corporate world and getting a job.
 The need to drive during rush hour on a daily basis, or dealing with a critical boss.